electricbookworks/ebw-training/must-have-tech-skills/text/02-connecting-humans-and-machines.md

 }
 ```

 See the extra line breaks at the braces?
-That's a code-layout convention for making CSS easier to read.
+That's a code-layout convention for making CSS easier for us humans to read.
 The line breaks do not affect how the CSS works.

-The phrases we use for the rules (like `color` and `text-indent`) are defined in official specifications.
-Learning CSS is mostly about learning the names of the many rules you can use, and how they interact.
+The terms for the display properties (like `color` and `text-indent`) are defined in official specifications.
+Learning CSS is mostly about learning the names of the many properties you can use, and how they interact.

+There are about six hundred properties, so you're unlikely to ever learn them all.
+Just learn them as you need them, by Googling for the effect you want to create.
+Here are some very common CSS properties:

+- `background-color`: sets the colour that fills an element.
+- `border`: sets the thickness, style and colour of an element's border.
+- `color`: sets the colour of the text in an element.
+- `display`: defines the way an element fits on the page.
+- `float`: defines whether an element floats to the right or the left, wrapped by its surrounding elements.
+- `font-family`: sets the type face of an element's text.
+- `font-size`: sets the font size of an element's text.
+- `font-style`: mostly used to make text italic.
+- `font-weight`: sets the weight of the font, e.g. 'bold'.
+- `height`: sets the height of an element.
+- `line-height`: sets the height of an element's lines (much like leading in print design)
+- `margin`: the space around an element.
+- `padding`: the space between an element's content (e.g. text) and the edges of the element box.
+- `text-align`: defines whether text is aligned left or right, centred or justified.
+- `width`: sets the width of an element.

+The values of those properties can be set in different ways.
+For instance, `width` can be set in units (e.g. pixels) or as a percentage (e.g. `50%`).

 ### Classes

-As you may have guessed, in most books there are several different kinds of paragraph.
-Apart from default body text, a book might have lead-in text, taglines, epigraphs, dedications, and so on.
+So now we know how to mark up and style paragraphs.
+As you may have guessed, though, there are any number of different *kinds* of paragraph.
+Apart from default body text, a publication might have lead-in text, taglines, epigraphs, dedications, and so on.
 These are all different kinds of paragraph.

 We can't have separate elements for all of them.
 So in HTML we say there are different *classes* of paragraph.
 You can just think up classes as you need them.
 The same goes for any of the elements I listed: